Kevin Hart: Laughter, Life and The Biggest Lesson He Learned

 It wasn’t until Kevin faced his first real obstacle on the way up–making enough money to pay rent.
-The life of a up-and-coming stand up comedian is hard and doesn’t pay much in the beginning.
+The life of an up-and-coming stand-up comedian is hard and doesn’t pay much in the beginning.
 So Kevin struggled.
 What did he do?
 He did what any man close to his family would do: he called his mom.

 But the response that he got from his mom was something that he will never forget.

 And you probably won’t either.
 Check the video below:

 Kevin’s mom died in 2007 due to cancer.
 It was the biggest lesson Kevin learned.
 He said that his mom said she put what he needed in the bible because she knew that he needed to stay faithful and prayed up along his journey.